 There was still the chicken stock glacier in the freezer and of course, there's always frozen peas nestled in there somewhere too.
 And with the addition of a few 'not too long for this world' courgettes, a potato and the stump of a bunch of parsley from the night before, we had the makings of a delicious soup - Green Pea and Courgette Soup.

 This is a quick, no-nonsense soup - but boy, is it tasty?
 And ridiculously creamy too, especially considering the soup itself contains no dairy.

-So here’s why I think you will adore this soup –
+So here's why I think you will adore this Green Pea and Courgette Soup

 - It's quick, easy and cheap to make.

 - It could well be a dish that you can make without needing a trip to the shops.

 - It's perfect for a packed lunch and will reheat like a dream for a food flask the next day.

 - And here's the clincher ...the reason why I'm certain that this will become a part of your repertoire ...
 When you look at the photos of the finished soup, does it look like an everyday, run of the mill, school day soup?
 I would say a big NO to that question - and that is ALL about the presentation.
 'Tszuj' up an everyday dish with a touch of style and you have a perfect dish for entertaining with ease.
 Here I used some natural yoghurt, a swirl of rose harissa and a few extra frozen peas (run under the hot tap to defrost).
 If the harissa isn't for you, you could fry some lardons until crispy and scatter those on top instead.

 - How about serving this soup alongside some good bread and an interesting cheese board, the next time you have people round for dinner?
 With the addition of a simple, prepare-ahead dessert and a glass or two of something lovely, you have an ideal, relaxed menu for easy entertaining.